Rembrant777/Learn-CUDA/Chapter07/note.md

 ## Understand Different Types of Index in CUDA
 ### `GridIdx`
 ### `BlockIdx`
-* `blockIdx`: This is CUDA inner defined 3 dim variable, which includes current thread block(Block)'s index in the scope of Grid.
+* `blockIdx`: This is CUDA inner defined 3 dim variable, which includes the current thread block(Block)'s index in the scope of Grid.

 * `blockIdx.x`: Current Block's index in the X axis of Grid.
 * `blockIdx.y`: Current Block's index in the X axis of Grid.

 ### `BlockDim`
 * `blockDim`: This is a CUDA inner defined 3 dim variable, which determines how many threads per block.
-* `blockDim.x`: How many threads available on the X axis in current Block.
+* `blockDim.x`: How many threads are available on the X axis in the current Block?
-* `blockDim.y`: How many threads available on the Y axis in current Block.
+* `blockDim.y`: How many threads are available on the Y axis in the current Block?

 ### `ThreadIdx`
-* `threadIdx`: CUDA inner defined 3 dim variable, which present current thread's index in the scope of Block.
+* `threadIdx`: CUDA inner defined 3 dim variable, which presents the current thread's index in the scope of Block.
-* `threadIdx.x`: current active thread's index in the X axis of current Block.
+* `threadIdx.x`: current active thread's index in the X axis of the current Block.
-* `threadIdx.y`: current active thread's index in the Y axis of current Block.
+* `threadIdx.y`: current active thread's index in the Y axis of the current Block.

-* `BLOCK_DIM`: dimension of the thread block which means block thread dimension is 16, each block has 16 * 16 = 256 in total threads.
+* `BLOCK_DIM`: the dimension of the thread block which means the block thread dimension is 16, each block has 16 * 16 = 256 in total threads.

-* `blockIdx.x`: means one block's thread index in the dimension of X axis.
+* `blockIdx.x`: means one block's thread index in the dimension of the X axis.
 Since we set the `BLOCK_DIM` as 16, so we know that in the scope of block `blockIdx.x` value should be in the range of `[0, 16 - 1]`.

-* `blockIdx.y`: means one block's thread index in the dimension of Y axis.
+* `blockIdx.y`: means one block's thread index in the dimension of the Y axis.
 Since we set the `BLOCK_DIM` as 16, so we know that in the scope of block `blockIdx.y` value should be in the range of `[0, 16 - 1]`.